Hot Degrees: Nutrition and Dietetics

 Doctoral Degrees in Nutrition and Dietetics

-Go even further with your education and earn a Doctorate in Nutrition and Dietetics.
-Doctoral candidates typically focus on research; the possibilities for study and specialties is vast and able to be tailored to a student’s interests and desired research.
-Whether looking for a career in research with the government or a private company, starting your own business, or working as a professor a Doctoral Degree in Nutrition and Dietetics is certain to come with a large paycheck.
+You can further your education and earn a Doctorate in Nutrition and Dietetics.
+Doctoral candidates typically focus on research; the possibilities for study and specialties can be tailored to a student’s interests and desired research.
+Whether looking for a career in research with the government or a private company, starting your own business, or working as a professor, a Doctoral Degree in Nutrition and Dietetics is certain to come with a large paycheck.

 Jobs with a Doctoral Degree in Nutrition and Dietetics